gesape/AutoStatsQ/README.md

 # AutoStatsQ

-#### Attention!
-Default branch is main, not master!

 Toolbox for automated station quality control for MT inversion.
 Please contact me ([Gesa](mailto:gesap@gfz.de?subject=%5BAutoStatsQ%20Support%5D)) for help or if you find bugs :-)

 Work steps covered by AutoStatsQ:

+Preprocessing & Preparations:
 - Catalog search for teleseismic events with uniform azimuthal coverage around seismic network.
 - Download of data & metadata for these events + (optional) computation of synthetic data.

+Tests:
-- Relative gain factors in time domain (relative to reference station or to synthetic data).
+- 1. Relative gain factors in time domain (relative to reference station or to synthetic data).
-- Rayleigh wave polarization analysis for detection of sensor misorientations.
+- 2. Rayleigh wave polarization analysis for detection of sensor misorientations.
-- Comparison of obs. and synth.
+- 3. Comparison of obs. and synth.
 PSDs; determining frequency ranges suitable for MT inversion.
-- Test for larger timing errors.
+- 4. Test for larger timing errors.
-- Second independent, interactive test for amplitude corrections based on P-phase picking in snuffler and correlating waveforms (experimental).
+- 5. Second independent, interactive test for amplitude corrections based on P-phase picking in snuffler and correlating waveforms (experimental).

 Citation: